Reviewing Corvus Gold (KOR) & The Competition

 |2.33

-As a group, “Gold & silver ores” companies have a potential upside of 20.55%.
-Given Corvus Gold’s rivals higher possible upside, analysts clearly believe Corvus Gold has less favorable growth aspects than its rivals.
+As a group, “Gold & silver ores” companies have a potential upside of 15.31%.
+Given Corvus Gold’s competitors higher probable upside, analysts plainly believe Corvus Gold has less favorable growth aspects than its competitors.

 Summary

-Corvus Gold rivals beat Corvus Gold on 8 of the 10 factors compared.
+Corvus Gold competitors beat Corvus Gold on 8 of the 10 factors compared.

 Corvus Gold, Inc. mineral exploration company, which engages in the acquisition, exploration, and development of mineral properties.
 The company was founded on April 13, 2010 and is headquartered in Vancouver, Canada.